neuroplasticity9/php-http-client/README.md

 # PHP-Http-Class
-- Http class used to sending request and get response like browser.
+- Http class used to sending request and get response like a browser.
 - Use 2 functions: cURL, fsockopen.
 - Supports POST (fields, raw data), file uploading, GET, PUT, etc..